montagejs/montagejs.org/docs/montagejs-templates.md

 ---
 layout: docs
-title: MontageJS Components
+title: Mod Components

 this-page: montagejs-templates
 next-page: exploring-components

 ---

-# MontageJS Templates
+# Mod Templates

 >**Note:** We are currently in the process of updating our docs.
 This document is in the process of being finalized.
 Please check back later.